AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-09-0.md

 - Starting a translation using an XLIFF project creates an empty project that never moves to an in-progress state.
 (GUIDES-51759)
 - Moving content from one language folder to another using the assets move operation prevents authors from selecting that content for translation in the Translation panel.
 (GUIDES-49386)
-- Adding a translation sync to an existing project while another language sync for the same project is still in progress can prevent the system from creating jobs for some requested languages, without indicating that those languages were dropped.
+- Sending assets for translation using the **Add to existing translation project** option while another translation request (either a new project creation or an *Add to existing* request) for the same project is still processing results in a conflict.
 (GUIDES-49354)

 ## Baseline